micmejia/bible-dump/NKJV/Isaiah/Isa 65.md

 Sharon shall be a fold of flocks, And the Valley of Achor a place for herds to lie down, For My people who have sought Me.

 ###### 11
-"But you _are_ those who forsake the Lord, Who forget My holy mountain, Who prepare a table for [^c]Gad, And who furnish a drink offering for [^d]Meni.
+"But you _are_ those who forsake the Lord, Who forget My holy mountain, Who prepare a table for Gad, And who furnish a drink offering for Meni.

 ###### 12
 Therefore I will number you for the sword, And you shall all bow down to the slaughter; Because, when I called, you did not answer; When I spoke, you did not hear, But did evil before My eyes, And chose _that_ in which I do not delight."